Santa Margarita Elementary School LATO

 The school is surrounded by the oak woodlands of the 13,000-acre Santa Margarita Ranch, a historic California ranch owned by Karl Wittstrom, Doug Filipponi and Rob Rossi.
 The ranch owners have made LATO possible through a license agreement with The Land Conservancy of San Luis Obispo County allowing guided educational hikes, field studies and habitat enhancement projects in the area just beyond the school playground.

-The Atascadero Unified School District has provided a dedicated classroom (Room 801) on the SMES campus to develop as a LATO Nature Center.
+The Atascadero Unified School District has provided a dedicated classroom on campus to develop as a center for LATO activities.
 With support from our community, this spacious classroom is undergoing transformation into a vibrant place for training Oak Ambassadors, field trip lessons and learning enrichment activities.
 The classroom currently features several Cal Poly Senior Projects developed specifically for the LATO Nature Center as well as projects created by SMES Oak Ambassadors.

 Santa Margarita Ranch LATO Trail